Artaphot (German –some English) – Detailed reviews of Minolta manual lenses with comparisons across versions.

-This an encyclopedia, covering all SLR gear up until its 1976 publication date.
+This an encyclopedia covering all SLR gear up to its 1976 publication date.
 It has the best discussion of Minolta lenses I have ever seen anywhere.
 That alone makes it worth having if one is a collector.
 It also covers general photography topics.

 Reynolds C. The Minolta Way, 1979

 Reynolds covers models from SRs to some XGs.
 General photography topics are addressed with an emphasis on features of Minolta cameras.
 One of my favorite Minolta reference books.